 SIX REASONS TO PUT COACHES IN CHARGE OF CLIENT SUCCESS.

-Putting coaches in the driver's seat when it comes to monitoring client's attendance, managing their physical abilities, managing their expectations inside and outside of the gym and helping them progress over a long period while paying them well to do so are the reasons that coaches in Madlab model gyms have the success they do and is why the owners of these gyms can focus their attention on helping 3-5 people thrive (the coaches) and spread the load of managing of 100-300 people (all the clients).
+Putting coaches in the driver's seat when it comes to client attendance, managing their physical abilities, managing their expectations inside and outside of the gym, and helping them progress over a long period while paying them well to do so are the reasons that coaches in Madlab model have the success they do, and is why the owners of these gyms can focus their attention on helping three to five people thrive (the coaches) while spreading the load of managing of 100-300 people (all the clients).

 Six Reasons To Put The Coach In Charge Of Client Success: